 Finally, it is important to ensure that measurement is end-to-end, from planning to integration, administration and evaluation, to fully capture how well benefits enhance overall workforce experience.
 With robust tracking of return on investment, employers can determine whether their investment in tailored, flexible benefits delivers on its expected outcomes.

-Manufacturing industry spotlight
+Energy and utilities industry spotlight